Sheikh-H/blog/_posts/2025-12-13-thinking-of-studying-coding.md

 It was often tedious.
 But I’ve always enjoyed a challenge.

-And now, having walked that road again, I can confidently share what genuinely helped — and what didn’t.
+And now, having walked through that road again, I can confidently share what genuinely helped — and what didn’t.

 The reason you’re reading this post is simple: